 Cardigan boys never lack for activities to fill their time!
-Read about our afternoon clubs, our school-wide inter-dorm competitions, our on- and off-campus weekend activities, and the fun to be had at the Haven, our on-campus student center.
+Read about our afternoon clubs, our inter-dorm competitions, our on and off-campus weekend activities, and the fun to be had at the Haven, our student center.

-Cardigan Mountain School opened the doors to “The Haven,” the student center, in May 2013.
-The student center is a place for Cardigan students to unwind and relax with their friends.
-With its high-top tables, couches, and overstuffed chairs, The Haven offers various opportunities based on interest.
-For gaming enthusiasts, the latest editions of racing, hockey, soccer, and football games may be played on two side televisions with the X-Box 360 consoles—or take your talents to the arcade console, which allows a play to choose from 135 different games.
-Air hockey, ping pong, foosball and shuffleboard tables fill the center of the room, available on a first-come, first-served basis.
-Two additional televisions are available for watching a ball game, movie, or favorite television show.
-The walls are lined with iconic photographic moments and scenery from Cardigan, or involving Cardigan students, taken by members of the Cardigan community.
-Students may also purchase tasty treats from candy bars to soda, most for 75 cents, from the snack bar, which is open on weekends.
+Cardigan's student center, “The Haven,” is located in the lower level of Cardigan Commons.
+With high-top tables, couches, and overstuffed chairs, The Haven is a place for students to unwind and relax with their friends.
+For gaming enthusiasts, the latest editions of multiplayer games may be played on three televisions with an X-Box, Playstation, and Nintendo Switch—or take your talents to the arcade console, which allows a player to choose from 135 different games.
+Air hockey, ping pong, and foosball table fill the center of the room.
+Another large screen television is available for ball games, movies, or favorite television shows.
+The walls are lined with iconic photographic moments and scenery from Cardigan, some of which were taken by members of the Cardigan community.
+Students may also purchase tasty treats from candy bars to soda, most for $1.00, from the snack bar, which is open on weekends.

-Cardigan has a person dedicated to coordinating weekend activities for the boys, including a diverse program of on-campus activities and off-campus trips.
+Cardigan has a Student Life Coordinator dedicated to coordinating weekend activities for the boys, including a diverse program of on-campus activities and off-campus trips.

 The Dorm Olympics provides dormitory floors and houses the opportunity to bond over friendly school-wide competitions.
 These competitions begin with the “sneaker game” on the first day the whole school is together and culminate with the tennyball playoffs the week before commencement.
 Similar to the Cardigan experience, the Dorm Olympics encompasses multiple facets of school life.
 Events are not always physical in nature and often require teamwork and thought.
 Residential life components such as dorm cleanliness and service initiatives, as well as academic components such as honor roll achievements, are also tabulated for points.
 During the final Recognition Assembly, the dorm that has the most points is awarded the Dorm Olympics Trophy.
 The trophy is housed on that floor for the following year.